Oven-Grilled Beef Ribs Recipe

 Ingredients:

-NB: You can print out the recipe card at the end of the article.
+NB: You can print the recipe card at the end of the article.

 Ask your butcher to cut the T-bone steaks to your preferred thickness.
-In this example, they are no more than 3 cm (about 1.2 in) thick.
+In this example, the steaks are no more than 3 cm (about 1.2 in) thick.

 - T-bone steaks